This article covers where you can obtain music files/content to upload to your Live365 library.

 You can use MP3 files that you’ve purchased off of digital marketplaces such as Bandcamp, SoundCloud, Amazon Music, etc. These only need to be converted to 128kbps Constant Bit Rate and 44.1 kHz sample rate as described in this article: How to convert batches of MP3 files

 You can also use audio recordings that you’ve created yourself, whether they are music or just talking.
 There are endless possibilities of content that you can create, but all tracks must be in MP3 or M4A formats if you intend to use them with Live365.

 If you want to use music from independent artists that are not covered by Performance Rights Organizations or Sound Exchange, you will need to obtain written permission from the artists directly.
 These MP3 files will also need to have accurate metadata inserted so that the Artist Name and Song Title are displayed.
-You cannot use music from digital streaming services such as Spotify, Tidal, YouTube or Apple Music due to their terms of service.
-Since you do not own these files, there is no way to upload them.

 Please ensure that all of your uploaded tracks have accurate metadata.
 You can read about how to do that here.